Elvis was born on this day in 1935, Tupelo, Mississippi

 Solitude promotes reflection.
-I grew up in a town with deep colonial roots: homes along the Main Street are dated 1730s, 1740s.
+I grew up in a town with deep colonial roots: homes along the Main Street are dated from the 1730s, 1740s.
 Except for the addition of streetlamps and sidewalks and stoplights, nothing has changed.
-If you catch it at a certain time, dawn or sunset, when the street has emptied out, the area unfolds its history to you, in images, sensations, memories.
+If you catch that street at a certain time, dawn or sunset, when it’s emptied out, the area unfolds its history to you, in images, sensations, memories.
 You can almost imagine yourself “back then”.
 I grew up feeling that history around me.
-We were taught about it in school, yes, but it feels different when you actually grow up in a town that still has a little wishing well from the 1800s, and a library that used to be the spot for local Revolutionary patriots to meet up and make plans in the 1760s and 1770s.
+We were taught about it in school, yes, but it felt different when you grew up in a town that still has a little wishing well from the 1800s, and a library that used to be the spot for local Revolutionary patriots to meet up and make plans in the 1760s and 1770s.
 Sometimes when you go to these historically rich places, you can believe in other dimensions running alongside our own.
 You can feel that time is not linear, but stacked, or clear, like water: you can look down through it.

 That’s what I felt, wandering around the little Presley shack and the Assembly of God church, on a frosty Sunday morning before anyone else was up.
 Time and history felt clear and I was looking down through it.

 A ’39 Plymouth sits near the parking lot, out in the elements.
 You can walk right up to it and touch it if you want to.
 I sat right near it and had some coffee.
 It was cold.
 The details of the car (not the actual Presley vehicle; that one is long-gone) were fascinating: the windshield wipers, the interior, the gas cap.
-There is so much space inside.
-It may have been a clunker, but you could certainly load up that thing with all of your belongings, no problem.
+There is so much space inside!
+You could certainly load up that thing with all of your belongings.